Azure/azure-openai-landing-zone/foundation/standalone/app/README.md

 Ensure your Azure Account has the necessary permissions (`Microsoft.Authorization/roleAssignments/write`) like User Access Administrator or Owner.

+You can find scripts to install all this pre-requisites using powershell and chocolatey in the folder  foundation\standalone\prerequisites

 ## Backend Deployment

 The backend of this application consists of Azure Functions, which are deployed using the Azure Functions Core Tools.